All Episodes

 And this George Takai, who's considered a nice guy because he was on Star Trek.

-He says, Nice guy.
+He says, nice guy.

 He's got to be a nice guy.

-So he he was on some YouTube channel being interviewed about gay marriage, and he had just finished reading Clarence Thomas's dissent.
+So he was on some YouTube channel being interviewed about gay marriage, and he had just finished reading Clarence Thomas's dissent.

 And this is what he said.